 - First, what inspired you to develop these exercises?
 Why were you interested in including these practices and reflections in your ancient philosophy class?
 How important do you think philosophy as a way of life is to teaching ancient philosophy to our students?

 Thanks for inviting me to share this work, Caleb!
-The initial inspiration for these exercises came almost five years ago from the team who runs Stoic Week.
+The initial inspiration for these exercises came almost five years ago from the team who runs Stoic Week (a continuing event since 2013).
 I’d been teaching my regular introduction to Ancient Greek and Roman philosophy class at Wesleyan for a number of years.
 The bulk of this class focuses on Plato and Aristotle before concluding with two weeks on the Hellenistic philosophers.
 I’d always felt that the Epicureans and Stoics didn’t receive their full due in the course, but I heard about Stoic Week and was intrigued.
 If your readers don’t know about it, Stoic Week is an event organised by a group of philosophers and cognitive behavioural therapists that takes place online every year and attracts several thousand participants from across the world.
 Each day of the week is organised around a Stoic theme like “Control” or “Resilience.”
 Participants read a quote on the theme by a Stoic philosopher in the morning and then, during the day, engage in a set of exercises related to that theme.
 After contacting the team who produced the Stoic Week handbook, I got permission to use their exercises as an extra credit assignment in my course.
 I offered any student who completed all the exercises for Stoic Week, along with a daily journal entry, full credit for class participation.
 About a quarter of the students in the course ended up participating and I was impressed by the quality of the responses in their journal entries.
 It became clear to me that they were learning more about Stoic ethics by putting its doctrines into daily practice than by taking an exam on the material or by writing a paper.
 So after that semester I began to think there may be further ways of motivating and evaluating my students’ engagement with the thinkers we were studying, in addition to the normal measures – quizzes, essays, exams, etc. – that I’d used in the past.

 The next year, I decided to assign exercises for all four of the philosophers and schools I cover in my introductory course: Plato, Aristotle, Epicureanism, and Stoicism.
 I continued to adapt the exercises created for Stoic Week by the Modern Stoicism team, but I came up with my own for the other units.
 I got almost full participation from the students in this course for these units.
 The incentive was that anyone who completed all of the exercises for each unit would be excused from taking a final exam, but it turned out that the amount and quality of writing these students produced during the semester easily surpassed the work of the handful who took the final.
 The pedagogical benefits were also notable: the way the students engaged with the material by putting into practice what they’d learned in theory far exceeded my hopes of what they’d get out of the exercises.